ietf-wg-cellar/ebml-specification/specification.markdown

 Other four-octet Element IDs may be allocated by the "First Come First Served" policy.

-The following four-octet Element IDs are RESERVED:  0x1FFFFFFF and 0x10000000.
+The following four-octet Element ID is RESERVED:  0x1FFFFFFF.

-Values in the four-octet ranges of 0x00000000 to 0x0FFFFFFF and 0x20000000 to 0xFFFFFFFF are not valid for use as an Element ID.
+Values in the four-octet ranges of 0x00000000 to 0x10000000 and 0x20000000 to 0xFFFFFFFF are not valid for use as an Element ID.

 Five-octet Element IDs (values from 0x080FFFFFFF to 0x0FFFFFFFFE) are RESERVED according to the "Experimental Use" policy [@!RFC8126]: they may be used by anyone at any time, but there is no coordination.